Rsync25/awesome-bolt12/README.md

 - [Firebolt](https://github.com/AreaLayer/firebolt-react-native) -  Bitcoin and Lightning wallet with Nostr, Lightning Network, Bitcoin, Coinjoin and Payjoin (Planned)
 - [Mutiny Wallet](https://www.mutinywallet.com/) - Non custodial Lightning wallet for browser (Planned)
 - [Zeus](https://zeusln.com/) - ZEUS is an open-source, self-custodial Bitcoin wallet that gives you full control over how you make payments
+- [Breez Mobile Wallet](https://breez.technology/mobile/) - The Breez mobile app is a favorite of Lightning wizards and rookies alike.
+With a non-custodial Lightning node running on your mobile device (Planned)

 ### Exchanges